Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 Arguing That Biblical Books Were Written By the Authentic Authors and Discussing Those Left Out of the Bible

-Answers to Disputes About the Authorship of the New Testament Books, and The Books that were not put in the Bible:
+Answers to Disputes About the Authorship of the New Testament Books, and The Books that were not put in the New Testament:

 Disputes About the Authorship of Some of the Old Testament Books: